yutinghuwu/API-and-Web-Data-Scraping-Project/README.md

 ![cover](cover.jpg)

-# API and Web Scraping Project
+# API and Web Data Scraping Project

 ## 1. Project Overview
 For this project, I have chosen a REST API to obtain data from, and a web page to scrape data, both by using Python3.